19 zip codes·Updated June 2026

 48234$1,200/mo

-Get rental comps for any property in Detroit
+Comps for any address in Detroit

 Median Asking Rent by Bedroom